wilgoz/NodeJS-Video-Rental-API/README.md

-# NodeJS Video Rental App
+# NodeJS Video Rental API

 My first `Node.js` application, using the `Express.js` framework to build web APIs and `Mongoose` ORM to manipulate `MongoDB`.